tobiaswahyudi/tobiaswahyudi.github.io/src/content/projects/vm.md

 - This course strongly emphasized testing your code.
 There were penalties for submissions that did not compile.
 Nguyen set up a GitHub test CI for our project early on and it was a massive lifesaver for us.
 - We learned a bit about Doxygen because we reverse-engineering the UML from the C header files.
 - Because both of us were previously web developers, we modeled our MVC design after Redux's unidirectional data flow.
 - We were asked to use `ncurses` - a `C` library to interface with the terminal.
 It was really interesting.
-I learned a lot of things about it that I will probably never use again.
+I learned so many things specifically about this single library.